Thuja occidentalis: Ecology

 Specimens found growing on cliff faces in southern Ontario are the oldest trees in Eastern North America and all of Canada, having achieved ages in excess of 1,653 years.

+Wild type eastern white cedar is rare in Nova Scotia, which is situated in the eastern limit of the tree's natural range.
+Only 34 natural stands of the tree are known from the province.
+Due to its rarity, eastern white cedar is listed as vulnerable under the Nova Scotia Endangered Species Act.

 Uses

 Thuja occidentalis is commercially used for rustic fencing and posts, lumber, poles, shingles, and in the construction of log cabins.
 It is the preferred wood for the structural elements, such as ribs and planking, of birchbark canoes and the planking of wooden canoes.

 The essential oil within the plant has been used for cleansers, disinfectants, hair preparations, insecticides, liniment, room sprays, and soft soaps.
 The Ojibwa reportedly made a soup from the inner bark of the soft twigs.
 Others have used the twigs to make teas to relieve constipation and headache.

 Eastern white cedar – as arborvitae – is a popular ornamental plant used in both residential and commercial landscapes.

 Thuja occidentalis has important uses in traditional Ojibwe culture.
 Honoured with the name Nookomis Giizhik (Grandmother Cedar), the tree is the subject of sacred legends and is considered a gift to humanity for its myriad of uses, among them crafts, construction, and medicine.
 It is one of the four plants of the Ojibwe medicine wheel, associated with the north.
 The foliage is rich in vitamin C and is believed to be the annedda, which cured the scurvy of Jacques Cartier and his party in the winter of 1535–1536.
 Due to the presence of the neurotoxic compound thujone, internal use can be harmful if used for prolonged periods or while pregnant.